 |February 20th, sunrise after the storm|

 I made a plane reservation last week for a summer adventure in Alaska.
 In October, I committed to joining my friend Julia’s support team for the Alaskaman Extreme Tri in Seward at the end of June.
 The race entails a 2.6 mile swim in frigid Resurrection Bay, a 112 mile bike leg along the Seward Highway to Girdwood, and a 27.5 mile run that includes climbing Mt.
 Alyeska twice.
 Kinda insane.
-Julia competed in Challenge Roth last year in Germany, while our friend Christina took on Alaskaman that same month, so it makes perfect sense (to me) that Alaskaman would come next on Julia’s bucket list.
+Julia competed in Challenge Roth last year in Germany, while a mutual acquaintance, Christina, took on Alaskaman that same month, so it makes perfect sense (to me) that Alaskaman would come next on Julia’s bucket list.
 These girls go hard!

 Christina’s husband, Schreck, who Julia and I rode with during the EOD Undefeated Ride several years ago, also planned to race Alaskaman this year.
 With Julia’s husband Jim onboard, it was shaping up to be an EOD reunion!
 (Minus Tim Brown, but plus Christina, who was deployed at the time of our ride.
 Go, Navy.)